-Are your output valves matched for use in your amp?
+Are your output valves matched for your amp?

-When buying matched power output valves, it is important to know at what voltages they were matched.
+Just because a set of valves says “matched” doesn’t mean it’s matched for your amp.
 Most valve suppliers put a sticker on the valve showing the anode current and the Gm.

 But what were the test conditions?

 So you might think they must be matched.
 Not necessarily the case.
-In the UK a number of suppliers use and maintian venerable testers such as the AVO Mk4.
-They are limited to a maximum test voltage of 400 volts.
-This is fine for EL84’s but what about the bigger valves that run at much higher voltages in amps?
+In the UK, a number of suppliers use and maintain venerable testers such as the AVO Mk4 that are limited to a maximum test voltage of 400 volts.
+This is fine for EL84s, but what about bigger valves that run at much higher voltages in amps?

-If we take the example of the popular EL34 as used in Marshalls, Blackstar etc, the operating conditions can be 480 volts on the anode.
-The AVO test manual recommends testing at 250 volts.
+If we take the example of the popular EL34, as used in Marshalls, Blackstar etc., the operating conditions can be 480 volts on the anode.
+The AVO test manual recommends testing at 250 volts, and the unit runs them at 75% power.

 VTGA-200

-Our power output valve tester can test at anode voltages up 640 volts and run the valves up to 100% power.
-We can also hear them to check for for microphonics and noise.
-This tester is a class A output stage complete with output transformer.
+Our custom built, state of the art power output valve tester can test at anode voltages up to 640 volts and run the valves up to 100% power.
+It also allows us to hear them and check for microphonics and noise.
+This tester operates as a class A output stage complete with output transformer, meaning it accurately recreates real conditions inside your amp.

 Maxi-Matcher Tester

 In early 2024 we introduced our Maxi-Matcher tester This bad boy tests not one, not two, but four output valves at once!
 Imagine the efficiency!
 It covers a wide range of valves, from the common octal base output valves to EL84s and 7189s.
 Basically, it’ll handle everything from a 6V6 up to a KT120.
-And being brand spanking new, it’s more reliable than our vintage AVO testers..
-This tester is a back up to our VTGA-200..
+And being brand spanking new, it’s more reliable than our vintage AVO testers.
+This tester is the back up to our custom VTGA-200.

 Our Custom-Built VTGA-100 Pre-Amp Valve Tester with audio check

-We launched this tester in February 2024. and it can handle up to 16 of these beauties simultaneously.
+We launched this tester in February 2024.
+It handles up to 16 ECC83 valves simultaneously.
 It’s a whopping three feet long (or just under a meter), weighs 20Kg (44lbs in old money), and tests each tube in a circuit typical of the V1 position in your amp.
-Plus, it can check most pre-amp valve types and can even select balanced valves for the phase splitter position.
+The VTGA-100 can also check most other preamp valve types and can even select balanced valves for the phase splitter position.

 With this new gear, we can also listen to each valve to check for microphonics, noise, and hum.
 And even hook up an oscilloscope to look at the noise spectrum for detailed analysis.